HarvardX-React-Native/Project0/README.md

 a TODO app.
 This app should be able to add TODOs and track the number of total TODOs as well as the number of unchecked TODOs.

+## Checklist
+✓ Can add TODOs
+✓ Can correctly track the total number of TODOs
+✓ Can correctly track the number of unchecked TODOs
+✓ Can delete/remove TODOs (Challenge)

 ## Instructions
 Inside of [index.html](/index.html), you'll find some starter HTML.
 You shouldn't need to edit this file at all.
 Open this file on your computer into any browser